jasonChen1982/jcc2d/README.md

 ## Introduction
 [main page][jcc2d]

-jcc2d is a lightweight canvas2d render engine and built-in an awesome animator with timeline management, support event system by default.
+jcc2d is a lightweight canvas2d render engine and built-in an awesome animator with timeline manager, of course support event system by default.

-built-in support [bodymovin][bodymovin] keyframes data, use [bodymovin add-on][bodymovin-add-on] to export keyframes data from [after effect][ae], and easy parser to [jcc2d][jcc2d] keyFrames, just like following:
+built-in support [bodymovin][bodymovin] keyframes data, use [bodymovin add-on][bodymovin-add-on] exported keyframes data from [after effect][ae], and easy parser to [jcc2d][jcc2d] keyFrames animation, just like following:

 ```js
 // parser a single animation layer